Stupidly Obscure Programming in a Troubled Time

 makes sense - or can be made sense of - but it seems really complicated.
 When

-, the first assumption of many programmers will be that this
+encountering a .map, the first assumption of many programmers will be that this

 method was implemented in the class or some trait of its target.
 By this point,

-we're all used to the standard typeclass pattern, where a Foo
+we're all used to the standard typeclass pattern, where a Foo is wrapped with

-, but the process can get
+an implicit class SpecialFooOps(foo: Foo), but the process can get

-be instantiated with implicit evidence of Bar[T]
+be instantiated with implicit evidence of Bar[T], and the implicit def providing

-that evidence in turn relies on some further evidence of a Wiz[T]
+that evidence in turn relies on some further evidence of a Wiz[T].

 This would be less of a problem if IDEs were capable of following a long chain of implicit dependencies, but, at this point at least, IntelliJ is not, and the only reliable way I found to untangle the implicitness was to set break points in the debugger, then to paste the observed values into an editor and format them.
 What's worse, IntelliJ is as likely to fail to locate an implicit parameter - hurling jagged red lighting down upon screens of innocent source - as to smilingly approve the worst delinquencies, abandoning you to the tender mercies of scalac typer errors.